rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Better support for multiline history: left/right/backspace ✅ Have layers with multipolygons and attribs
 ✅ Can add/delete 3d walls iinto default layer via brush and a/d
+✅ Simplify brush i.e. only rectangles.
+   > Polygonal brush is hard to get right.